mongodb/docs/source/includes/fact-audit-log-rotation.rst

 .. important::

-   If you enable log rotation, |mms| uses the default MongoDB :manual:`log rotation </tutorial/rotate-log-files/>`, which rotates both the server logs and audit logs.
-However, |mms| does not:
+   If you're running MongoDB Enterprise version 5.0 or later and {+mdbagent+} {+mdbagent-version-opsmgr+} or later, you can:

-   - Support separate rules for rotating server logs and audit logs;
+   - Set separate rules for rotating server logs and audit logs.
-     |mms| treats them both the same way.

-   - Perform any compression or deletion of audit logs for security reasons.
-You must use an appropriate security software to compress and delete audit logs.
+   - Compress and delete audit logs using |mms|.
+For security reasons, we recommend managing your audit log compression and deletion outside of |mms|.

+   If you're running earlier versions of MongoDB Enterprise or the {+mdbagent+}, |mms|:

+   - Uses your :guilabel:`System Log Rotation` settings to rotate both the server logs and the audit logs.
+   - Doesn't compress or delete audit logs.
+If you configure compression and deletion, |mms| applies these settings to the server logs only.

+   MongoDB Community users can rotate, compress, and delete the server logs only.